go2garret/Overture-Maps/README.md

   Introduction
 </h1>
 <p>
   In this document, we will explore how to access and download datasets provided by Overture Maps (see https://overturemaps.org/).
-The Overture Maps dataset contains millions of geospatial features of businesses and other establishments, with detailed information about the places and spatial coordinates of the place.
-Specifically, we will be looking at the Places dataset provided by Overture, however there are other datasets available (buildings, etc).
+The Overture Maps datasets contain millions of geospatial features of businesses and other places, with detailed information about the place and spatial coordinates for the place. <br>We will be looking at the Places dataset provided by Overture, however there are other datasets available (buildings, etc).
 Happy data hunting!
 </p>

 # DuckDB